DetachHead/basedpyright/docs/installation/command-line-and-language-server.md

 ## pypi package (recommended)

-unlike pyright, the basedpyright CLI & LSP are available as a [pypi package](https://pypi.org/project/basedpyright/) instead of an npm package.
+unlike pyright, the basedpyright CLI and language server are available as a [pypi package](https://pypi.org/project/basedpyright/).

 this makes it far more convenient for python developers to use, since there's no need to install any additional tools. just install it normally via your package manager of choice: